 OR: (2) Immediate apprehensions are not cognitive.
 In this case, they will not need justification, but will also not be capable of providing justification to any other beliefs.

 In either case, Givenism does not solve the regress problem for Foundationalism.
-It is useful to translate the dilemma into a challenge to empirical foundationalists:

 THE BOUNDARY PROBLEM